Jayabaya University

 Jayabaya University is a private university in Jakarta, precisely on Jalan Pulomas Selatan Kav 23, East Jakarta.
 Founded on October 5, 1958 by Prof. Dr. Moeslim Taher when he was 24 years old.
 Currently the Rector of Jayabaya University is held by Prof. H. Amir Santoso, Ph.D.

 History

 At the beginning of its establishment, Jayabaya University began by managing two faculties, namely the Faculty of Law and the Faculty of Economics with a total of eleven students.
 The first rector appointed was Prof. Mr. A A. Hakim who simultaneously served as Dean of the Faculty of Law.

 Then in 1961/1962 the rector of Jayabaya University was handed over to Prof. Dr. H. Moeslim Taher, SH. as the second rector served from 1962 to 1988.
 He was replaced by Prof. Dr. H. Tb.
-Achjani Atmakusuma as acting rector in 1988, officially served as Chancellor from 1989 to 1996.
+Achjani Atmakusuma as acting rector in 1988, then rector from 1989 to 1996.

 Then he was replaced by Ir.
 Syamsu Anwar, MS from 1996 to 2000.
 Then from 2000 he was replaced by Prof. Dr. H.R.
 Taufik Sri Soemantri Martosoewignyo, SH and in September 2008 was led by Prof. H. Amir Santoso, Phd.